behu-kea/first-semester-java/topics/02 - basics/git.md

 **Remember to give the other collaborators access to your repo!**

 > Go to your github repo.
-Click setting -> Manage access -> Invite collaborators
+Click setting -> Manage access -> Invite collaborators.
+>
+> If the GitHub repo already has

 In your study groups you have to create a calculator collaboratively!